JOSE & JSON Web Token (JWT) Examples

 Create / decrypt JWE examples:

-Secure framework for processing JOSE and JWT objects
+Framework for processing JOSE objects and JWTs

 Parsing JOSE and JWT objects